bitshifter/bitshifter.github.io/_drafts/raytracing-in-a-weekend.md

 Hopefully at some point I will find some time to add some more features to this path tracer and to start on some optimization work with [Rayon](https://github.com/rayon-rs/rayon) and SIMD.

-I haven't got around to setting up a comment system on my blog so if you have any comments or questions you can find me on twitter at [@bitshifternz](https://twitter.com/bitshifternz).
+I haven't got around to setting up a comment system on my blog so if you have any comments or questions hit me up on twitter at [@bitshifternz](https://twitter.com/bitshifternz).